Cloud Datastore Query Items activity

 Tip

 Fields with a variable icon support using global variables, project variables, and Jitterbit variables.
-Begin either by typing an open square bracket [
+Begin either by typing an open square bracket [ into the field or by clicking the variable icon to display a list of the existing variables to choose from.

 -